We miss our monkey at Casa Cayuco.

 Where else to stay in Panama?

-Island Plantation | The Bali-style Island Plantation Resort is another chill-out, boutique eco-resort in Bocas del Toro, complete with a pool and beach club.
+Island Plantation: The Bali-style Island Plantation Resort is another chill-out, boutique eco-resort in Bocas del Toro, complete with a pool and beach club.

-Punta Caracol | Check out these 7 great reasons to love the overwater bungalows at Punta Caracol Acqua Lodge on Isla Colon.
+Punta Caracol: Check out these 7 great reasons to love the overwater bungalows at Punta Caracol Acqua Lodge on Isla Colon.

-Global Hotel | Why stay at the Global Hotel in Panama City?
+Global Hotel: Why stay at the Global Hotel in Panama City?
 For complimentary bubbly and sophisticated comfort!

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

 Car rental: Renting a car is often one of the best ways to explore off the beaten path.
 Discover Cars searches car rental companies so you get the best rates.